fsprojects/fantomas/docs/docs/contributors/Traverse.md

     style B stroke:#338CBB,stroke-width:2px
  </div>

-We enter the module of `CodePrinter2` and try and reconstruct the code based on the given configuration.
+We enter the module of `CodePrinter` and try and reconstruct the code based on the given configuration.

 ## WriterEvents and WriterModel